Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 If you think you got a bad C&P exam, and want a new C&P exam (second opinion) before the VA denies your claim, there are two actions you should take immediately:

-• Write a Memorandum for Record (MFR) and upload it to VA.gov.
+- Write a Memorandum for Record (MFR) and upload it to VA.gov.
 Stick to the facts: Who, what, when, where, why, how.
-Document your complaints about the examiner, questions about the examiner’s qualifications, assertions that records or other relevant information or evidence was not considered, and/or requests for another examination or opinion.
+Document your complaints about the examiner, questions about the examiner’s qualifications, assertions that records or other relevant information or evidence were not considered, and/or requests for another examination or opinion.

 If these don’t work, you can always write your state congressman and/or file a complaint with the White House VA Hotline.